 To increase the level of security and be really safe, we need to use a password as described above for any service/website we are using on the web.

 There is no discussion about that nobody can remnber passwords as described above.
-Therefore, we use password safes and let them remember for us.
-Password Safes on the other hand, have a couple of essential requirements, such as:
+Therefore, we use password managers and let them remember for us.
+Password Managers on the other hand, have a couple of essential requirements, such as:

 - being encrypted